Technical Writing 101: Here’s What You Need to Know to Get Started

 OK.
 So what is technical writing?

-At the end of the day, a technical communicator can be thought of as a translator and teacher in one package.
+Think of a technical communicator as a translator and teacher in one package.

 The tech writer’s duties often can be boiled down to the following process: Research and become knowledgeable in the subject, determine the target audience and style, and, finally, compose the information in a way that can be readily understood by the audience.